-Idaho Firewise demonstration gardens serve a particular purpose – to illustrate low-ignition landscaping principles and practices that allow residents of the wildland/urban interface areas live there more safely.
+Idaho Firewise demonstration gardens serve a particular purpose – to illustrate fire resistant landscaping principles and practices that allow residents of the wildland/urban interface areas to live there more safely.

-Currently there are eight Idaho Firewise Demonstration Gardens established in the southern part of Idaho.
+Currently there are 4 Idaho Firewise Demonstration Gardens established in the southern part of Idaho.

-For more information on the established Idaho Firewise demonstration gardens in Idaho see the drop down boxes below.
+For more information on the Idaho Firewise demonstration gardens in Idaho, see the drop down boxes below.

 Idaho Firewise has consulted with several interested organizations to either work towards becoming a recognized demonstration garden or to make significant landscaping changes to improve the resiliency of their site.